 Adjectives and manner adverbs are distinguished from verbs but not from each other.
 They form their own word class.
 Direct adjectives/adverbs (those modifying a noun or verb) are distinguished from indirect ones (those modifying another adjective or adverb).
 This distinction partially captures the English distinction between adjectives and adverbs.

-Sentence word order takes a topic-comment structure and subject pronouns may be dropped where the subject is clearly understood.
+Sentence word order takes a topic-comment structure and subject pronouns may not be dropped except in certain limited circumstances.